 Professional and Scientific Experience of John W. Morgan, DrPH, CPH

-John W. Morgan, DrPH, CPH is a Professor of Epidemiology at Loma Linda University with a primary appointment in the School of Public Health and a secondary appointment in the School of Science and Technology.
+John W. Morgan, DrPH, CPH is a Professor of Epidemiology at Loma Linda University (LLU) with a primary appointment in the School of Public Health and is housed in the Center for Community Resilience.
+He also holds a secondary faculty appointment in the LLU School of Science and Technology.
 In 1984, Dr. Morgan joined the faculty in the School of Public Health and has participated in teaching epidemiology in the Schools of Public Health, Nursing, Pharmacy, Science and Technology, and Medicine at Loma Linda University, including teaching Preventive Medicine Residents and training Surgery Residents.
 Dr. Morgan has taught more than 200 courses in the principles of epidemiology, epidemiologic research, or the epidemiology of cancer.
 In 1995, he joined the California Cancer Registry (CCR) as the Regional Epidemiologist for the Desert Sierra Cancer Surveillance Program (DSCSP), aka Region 5 of the California Cancer Registry, later also serving as the Epidemiologist for Regions 4, 7 and 10.
 Collectively, these registries provide cancer control for approximately 10 million California residents.
-In these roles, Dr. Morgan serves as an agent of the California Department of Public Health with responsibility for cancer surveillance, cancer control, and assessment of cancer concerns in 10 California counties.
+In these roles, Dr. Morgan serves as an agent of the California Department of Public Health with responsibility for cancer surveillance, cancer control, and assessment of cancer concerns in 10 California counties and as the Principal Investigator in the NCI Surveillance Epidemiology and End Results (SEER) program contract with Loma Linda University School of Public Health.